ShorelineCrypto/adex_microbot/INSTALL.md

 #### AMM liquidity pool bot

 Start AMM pool using default takermaker mode, which will create 1 pair of taker orders.
-The taker orders will be converted to maker only orders if not trades are matched.
+The taker orders will be converted to maker only orders if no trades are matched within 30 seconds:
 ```
   cd /opt/adex_microbot/
   nohup ./ammpool.py --market NENG/KMD > ~/ammneng.log